TempoWorks/vigi/README.md

 > [!WARNING]
 > Browser is W.I.P.
-> The project is currently updating to the Tauri V2.
-Many features from v1 is not implemented yet.
+> The project updated from tauri v1.
+All features from vigi v1 implemented in vigi v2.

 Browser for dalet, text, gemtext with native support of txtdot proxy and local txtdot engines